rullmann/atlassian-debian/README.md

 Feel free to use, share and contribute.

+## Thank you note

+[Nick Cammorato](https://github.com/cammoraton) performed the hard work.
+He created the scripts I've have as a base.
+You can find them [here](https://github.com/cammoraton/confluence-package-deb) creating a nice Tomcat 6 instance for you.

 ## Requirements

 * An Ubuntu/Debian build environment.
 The output will help figuring out if something is missing.